-FSU in NYC introduces students to the professional dance world as working members of the community.
-FSU in NYC is a structured academic, workshop/lab, and internship program that gives students a chance to try out the city and realistically assess how they might fit into the field.
-Being a fully credited program, FSU in NYC is a supportive safe way to learn and study while figuring out how to negotiate the city while making it possible to face the future with confidence.
-FSU in NYC is done in the Fall semester and is a mentored system of classes and events that immerse the students in the NYC dance world.
-This enables students to use the city as an arts’ resource and allow them to begin serious networking for the future.
-Students have classes for full academic credit that include:
+FSU in NYC introduces students to the professional dance world, not as tourists but as working members of the inner community.
+FSU in NYC is a supportive way to study for a semester in NYC while figuring out how to negotiate the city and the dance.
+As a fully credited program, FSU in NYC offers structured classes and carefully selected internships that help students assess how they might fit into the field.
+FSU in NYC is a mentored system of interlocking classes, performances and events that immerse students in the NYC arts and culture.
+This enables students to use the city as an arts resource and allows them to begin serious networking and gain confidence for the future.

 The core course “NYC as Arts and Resource” includes a 3-credit seminar followed by a practical 3-credit complementary event, tour, guest class, or lecture that underscores what was covered in the class.
 The 10-hour per week, 3-credit Internship is an invaluable opportunity to see inside of the art world; the workshop/lab with warm-up technique class includes practical studio lab work that culminates in two NYC performances.
 In addition, we attend a minimum of three performances per week with some pre and post performance gatherings and discussions.
 Students independently take dance classes and workshops in studios of their choice.
 Besides going to museums and tours as a class, students are encouraged to explore the city on their own.
 From working at the best arts organizations in the city connections are established that extend beyond the single semester.